9. Normal Mapping#

 }

-This code calculates the tangent and bitangent vectors using equation (9.1) and adds them the tangents and bitangents lists.
-We want these to be calculated whenever we create a model so amend the Model class constructor so add the following above setupBuffers().
+This code calculates the tangent and bitangent vectors using equation (9.1) and adds them the tangents and bitangents vectors.
+We want these to be calculated whenever we create a model so amend the Model class constructor at the top of the file and add the following before setupBuffers() is called.

 // Calculate tangent and bitangent vectors